It’s not uncommon for people to seek a Methadone Detox Center after decades of attending a Methadone Clinic.

 Methadone is a synthetic opioid used for opiate “replacement” or “substitution” therapy.
 It’s used for patients addicted to opiates such as OxyContin and heroin by preventing the onset of withdrawal.
-The problem is that methadone is also an opioid and can cause a severe dependency after a period of time, eventually requiring a methadone detox.
+The problem is that methadone is also an opioid and can cause a severe dependency after a period, eventually requiring a methadone detox.

 People who take methadone to treat opiate addiction may need a second detox if they become physically and psychologically dependent upon it.
 Methadone as replacement therapy has worked for many people in terms of helping them get off very dangerous drugs.
-But this type of therapy can be very long-term and doesn’t allow patients to become truly free of opiate addiction.
-After suffering through addiction, patients who want to heal deserve a solution that gets them drug free once and for all.
+But this type of treatment can be very long-term and doesn’t allow patients to become truly free of opiate addiction.
+After suffering through an addiction, patients who want sobriety, deserves a solution that gets them drug-free once and for all.

 The Waismann Method ® of Methadone Rapid Detox

 We are proud to offer our patients the best medicine has to offer in treating methadone dependency.
-The major difference between WAISMANN METHOD® detox treatment and other medical detoxification is the safety, comfort, and success of our patients.
+The significant difference between WAISMANN METHOD® methadone detox treatment and another methadone detoxification center is the safety, comfort, and success of our patients.
 Every patient has a different medical and dependency history, and we treat them as individuals with specific needs.